 You retire, and you spend the first week simply sleeping in.
 You start to do the “honey-dos” that had piled up for years like dishes in a college kid’s sink.
 You go to dinner at 4 PM and revel in the empty restaurant and the lack of crowds.

 This lifestyle continues for a while, and then you start to notice something.
 It’s not really obvious at first, but then it starts nagging you, and you finally put your finger on it.
 You’re starting to get bored.
 Every day during your working career, you got up, you got ready, and you went to work.
 You had something to do, and somewhere to go to.
 In retirement, you don’t have that sense of purpose.
 You start to wonder if you’re going to spend the rest of your days glued to the couch watching endless episodes of Dr. Phil and Dr. Oz.

-Retirement isn’t the same as graduation, where everybody reached the goal at the same time, had a big ceremony, threw their caps, and then went off into the world.
-Chances are that few of your colleagues and friends will retire at the same time as you, which, in itself will cause some changes.
+Retirement isn’t the same as graduation, where everybody reaches their goal at the same time, has a big ceremony, throws their caps, and then goes off into the world.
+Chances are that a few of your colleagues and friends will retire at the same time as you, which, in itself will cause some changes.
 Your friends are probably still working, so you quickly find yourself disconnected from a social network.
 While you can go to the restaurant at 4 PM and avoid the crowds, your friends probably can’t.
-So, you have to find activities to do which are meaningful to you and to keep you interested and engaged.
+So, you have to find activities to do that are meaningful to you and to keep you interested and engaged.

 If you don’t like the active, more engaged life in retirement, Dr. Phil will always be there.